ABOUT KAREN MARSHALL

 Her work as a freelance photographer spans many genres.
 Marshall’s distinctive style captures meaningful moments within a narrative frame.
 She has photographed for editorial, corporate, non-profit, and advertising clients for more than twenty-five years in Europe, South Africa, Asia, and Latin America.
 Marshall is an expert at visual storytelling with a thriving consulting business assisting photographers, foundations, and small companies in the creation of visual narratives.

-Marshall is the Chair of the fulltime Documentary Practice and Visual Journalism Program at The International Center of Photography where she has been on the faculty for the past 20 years.
+Marshall is the Chair of the fulltime Documentary Practice and Visual Journalism Program at The International Center of Photography where she has been on the faculty for more than 20 years.
 She is an Associate Professor (Adjunct) at New York University, mentors MFA candidates at the Maine Media Workshops, and teaches independent workshops in the United States, China, Germany, Italy, and Columbia.
-Marshall who holds an MFA in New Media (Transart Institute/Donau Universitat Krems, Austria).
+Marshall holds an MFA in New Media (Transart Institute/Donau Universitat Krems, Austria).